 MyHospitals includes information provided by Australian hospitals that is routinely collected through a variety of administrative arrangements, contractual requirements and legislation.

-The data are largely provided to the National Health Performance Authority (Performance Authority) by data custodians, such as the Australian Institute of Health and Welfare (AIHW), which collect the data from state and territory health authorities under various administrative processes.
-The data are then supplied to the Performance Authority to analyse and create nationally consistent information on the comparable performance of public hospitals.
+The data are largely provided to the Australian Institute of Health and Welfare (AIHW) by state and territory health authorities and other data providers under various administrative processes.
+The data are then analysed and used to create nationally consistent information on the comparable performance of public hospitals.

 Although there are national standards for data on hospital services, there are some variations in how hospital services are defined and counted between public and private hospitals, among the states and territories, and over time.
 This can affect the suitability for comparison of some hospital data published on this website.
 When this occurs data are clearly identified in tables and graphics as not comparable.